 Now that you understand the symptoms, you can begin treating their likely cause.
 Luckily, there are ways of fighting back against creator fatigue.
 And while there’s a lot of advice and wisdom circulating out there, it’s helpful to boil it down them into a few actionable tips.
 So here are three pieces of advice distilled for your easy (content) consumption.

 This shouldn’t be controversial advice.
 But unfortunately, it is.
 With creators oftentimes averaging 100 hours of content production per week, there’s a real need to simply back away from the screen at times – and live to livestream another day.

 But how?
 One way is through “content batching”.
 Content batching means holding yourself to a set timetable, where you can produce all your videos in a certain period of weeks and months – and then release them steadily to your fans.
-One tried-and-true strategy is for every three months you spend creating, spend one month recharging and relaxing.
-That way, you can still rake in revenue, drive engagement, and command your audience’s love and loyalty – all while doing what you desperately need to do, which is relax.
+One tried-and-true content strategy is for every three months you spend creating, spend one month recharging and relaxing.
+That way, you can still rake in revenue, drive engagement, and command your audience’s love and loyalty – all while doing what you desperately need to do, which is to relax.